mpsdantas/mpsdantas.github.io/solidus/php/tweet-php/lib/twitter-text-php/README.markdown

 ### Extractor ###

- - Extract mentioned Twitter usernames (from anywhere in the tweet).
+ - Extract mentioned instagram usernames (from anywhere in the tweet).
- - Extract replied to Twitter usernames (from start of the tweet).
+ - Extract replied to instagram usernames (from start of the tweet).
  - Extract all user lists (of the form @username/list-name).
  - Extract all valid hashtags.
  - Extract all URLs.